-On February 17, 2022, our Board of Directors authorized a new share repurchase program, effective April 1, 2022, of up to \$250 million.
-In connection with the approval of the 2022 Repurchase Program, effective April 1, 2022, the 2019 share repurchase program ended.
+On February 17, 2022, our Board of Directors authorized a new share repurchase program, effective April 1, 2022, of up to \$250 million (the "2022 Repurchase Program").
+In connection with the approval of the 2022 Repurchase Program, the 2019 Share Repurchase Program terminated effective April 1, 2022.

-A summary of shares repurchased under the 2022 Repurchase Program, during the year ended December 31, 2022 and cumulatively, is as follows:
+A summary of shares repurchased under the 2022 Repurchase Program, during the year ended December 31, 2023 and cumulatively, is as follows:

-Shares Cost of shares (In millions) 2022 Repurchase Program Repurchased during the year ended December 31, 2022 1,149,589 \$ 78.7 Cumulative (life-of-program) repurchases 1,149,589 \$ 78.7 Remaining dollar value of shares that may be repurchased n/a \$ 171.3
+Shares Cost of shares (In millions) 2022 Repurchase Program Repurchased during the year ended December 31, 2023 446,189 \$ 26.1 Cumulative (life-of-program) repurchases 1,595,778 \$ 104.8 Remaining dollar value of shares that may be repurchased n/a \$ 145.2

-See Note 12 - Stockholders' Deficit, of the Notes to the Consolidated Financial Statements included in this report for shares repurchased in fiscal 2022, 2021 and 2020.
+See Note 12 - Stockholders' Deficit, of the Notes to the Consolidated Financial Statements included in this report for shares repurchased in fiscal 2023, 2022 and 2021.

 From time to time, we also repurchase shares owned and tendered by employees to satisfy tax withholding obligations on the vesting of restricted stock awards.
 Shares are deemed purchased at the closing price of our common stock on the vesting date.
-See Part II, Item 5 - Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities for detail on all share repurchase activity during the fourth quarter of 2022.
+See Part II, Item 5 - Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities for detail on this stock repurchase activity during the twelve months ended December 31, 2023.